 CLICK AN IMAGE FOR LARGER VIEW

-Miriam Lidster, born in 1918.
-She was nationally known as an authority on folk dance.
+Miriam Lidster, born in 1918, was nationally known as an authority on folk dance.
 With her husband Charles Michael "Chuck" Lidster, she was one of the first teachers to present the dances of Israel at folk dance camps in the United States.

-She began her career in the 1940s after completing her B.A. degree at Oregon State University and later an M.A. from New York University.
+She began her career in Sacramento, California in the 1940s after completing her B.A. degree at Oregon State University and later an M.A. from New York University.
 She studied dance with such greats as Martha Hill, Martha Graham, Louis Horst, Doris Humphrey, Charles Weidman, and others.

 From 1942 on, she taught dance at Stanford University, where she conducted yearly International Folk Dance Seminars, directed the Stanford International Dancers, and supported the Stanford Folk Dance Club.
 In addition to folk and modern dance, she taught dance history, dance appreciation, and teaching techniques.